wkande/noditor-docs/docs/apis/auth.md

 * Future requests by the Noditor App will add the JWT token to the request header for each API endpoint call.

 When an endpoint receives a request from the Noditor App the JWT token is decrypted and the embedded email is checked against the list of known email addresses.
 Had the email address been removed from the known list of email addresses after the token was issued the request will fail.

+Logout a user by deleting the JWT token at the client as does the Noditor App.